subugoe/rdd-technical-reference/rdd-technical-reference.md

 ### Sample configuration of the GitLab Runner

-The full and documented example of how the GitLab Runner is used in SADE can be viewed [here](https://gitlab.gwdg.de/SADE/SADE/blob/develop/.gitlab-ci.yml).
+There is a [full and documented example](https://gitlab.gwdg.de/SADE/SADE/blob/develop/.gitlab-ci.yml) of how the GitLab Runner is used in SADE.

 ### Sample configuration of the Jenkins CI (Multibranch Pipelines)